|Europa Cup 2012|

 CB: Diego Godin (Uruguay)

-He reached the WC semifinal in 2010 and won a Copa America in 2011.
+With Uruguay, he reached the WC semifinal in 2010 and won a Copa America in 2011.
 He was a key player for Atletico Madrid when they upset Real Madrid and Barcelona for the La Liga title in 2013-2014.
+Godín started his professional career with C.A.
+Cerro at the age of 17.
+After his good performances, he was transferred to top division powerhouse Club Nacional de Football.
+In 2007, Godín signed a five-year deal with La Liga side Villarreal CF.

 |Diego Godin vs Ronaldo|